Our Mission: A life time journey in

-If you reside outside the province of Middlesex (England) or a neighbouring county like Surrey, Hampshire, Berkshire, Hertfordshire, Buckinghamshire or West London Borough then it may be better to visit the United Grand of England to ask about becoming a Freemason.
+If you work or live inside the province of Middlesex (England) or a neighboring county like Surrey, Hampshire, Berkshire, Hertfordshire, Buckinghamshire or West London Borough then you can still inquire about joining if you are particularly interested in joining Royal Hanover Lodge.

-If you are comfortable with these requirements and would like to request joining Royal Hanover Lodge, please pop your details in the form below:
+If you are comfortable with these requirements and would like to request joining Royal Hanover Lodge, please pop your details in the form on this page.

 It is important to know that Freemasonry is a voluntary, fraternal organisation, composed of men of good will, good character and good reputation, who believe in an almighty creator and practice the spirit of universal brotherhood to man.

 Obviously getting to know us, and importantly, us getting to know you is a crucial part of what comes next.